Mid-Hudson Business Plan Competition

 Frequently Asked Questions

-The 12th Annual Mid-Hudson Regional Business Plan Competition (MHRBPC) will be held at Marist College on April 5, 2024.
-The top two winning teams in each track at the regional competitions will have the opportunity to compete in the NYBPC finals, which are judged in three rounds, first round asynchronous judging, then in-person New York Business Plan Competition Finals and Grand Finale on April 25, 2024 in-person.
+The 12th Annual Mid-Hudson Regional Business Plan Competition (MHRBPC) was held at Marist College on April 5, 2024.
+The top two winning teams in each track at the regional competitions competed in the NYBPC finals, and were judged in three rounds, first round asynchronous judging, then in-person New York Business Plan Competition Finals and Grand Finale on April 25, 2024 in-person.
 Stay tuned for further updates!
 For any additional questions, please contact roberta.diggins@marist.edu or cynthia.worrad@marist.edu

 Most common concerns